Speak Up: Conservation Policy

 The most natural solution to store more carbon is widely available, relatively inexpensive and ready to grow.
 In the effort to reduce carbon emissions, nature offers a solution through photosynthesis.
 North Dakota’s vast natural and working lands already capture and store an immense amount of carbon in plants and soil.
 State leaders should support these nature-based strategies, which by themselves can capture up to 31% of the state’s annual emissions.

 Wetlands, grasslands and farmlands can all be managed to more effectively capture and store carbon, while supporting biodiversity and improving water quality across the state.
-Additionally, advancing biological carbon capture on working lands will elevate farmers and ranchers as carbon leaders while making their lands more resilient to extreme weather.
+Additionally, advancing biological carbon capture on working lands will elevate farmers and ranchers as conservation leaders while making their lands more resilient to extreme weather.

 More On Nature-Based Solutions